 And there’s more, of course.
 Ryder has a special love for Funko Pop! figures and owns literally hundreds of them.
 In fact, his Funko Pop! the collection is so impressive that Zack Ryder was featured in a Netflix documentary about the popular toy line called Making Fun: The Story of Funko.
 It is currently available for viewing on the streaming service.

 When asked what he considers his personal top ten favorites from his collection, Ryder, of course, mentions his Hasbro WWF 123 Kid Action Figure.
 Meanwhile, his nine other favorites include: Razor Ramon with “bone-crunching action,” 16-inch Hulk Hogan, Royal Rumble Wrestling Ring, “Macho Man” Randy Savage, “Hollywood” Hulk Hogan (R3 Tech), Zack Ryder (Mattel Elite Series 17), The Ultimate Warrior (Wrestling Buddies), Jake “the Snake” Robbers’ Snake, and Sting (U.K. Exclusive).

-Ryder has been unwilling to state just how much his collection is worth.
-But he did reveal in an interview on E&C’s Pod of Awesomeness podcast that he was outbid for a Lex Luxer prototype, which went for over $8,000.
-But it does go to show how high Ryder is willing to go to compile the best collection he can.
+In a recent interview with Yahoo!, Ryder estimated his collection is over a million dollars.
+He also revealed in an interview on E&C’s Pod of Awesomeness podcast that he was outbid for a Lex Luxer prototype, which went for over $8,000.
+It just goes to show how high Ryder is willing to go to compile the best collection he can.

 Whether you follow him for his work in the ring, his contagious love of toy collecting, or his entertaining YouTube show and podcasts (or all three for that matter), one thing is clear: Zack Ryder is as unique as they come.